 8. Who gets the custody of the child?

-In an uncontested divorce, one big positive point is that the child isn’t dragged in between the ugly fights and mess caused by his/her parents.
+In an uncontested divorce, one big positive point is that the child isn’t dragged into the separation process.
 The custody of the child is mutually decided by the parents.
-And, both the parents are seen to be competent enough to take care of the child and his/her well-being.
+And, both the parents are seen to be competent enough to take care of the child’s well-being.

-The custody of the child is decided, taking a couple of factors in consideration like the child’s age, his/her wishes, interest, and health as well as the competent parent’s ability to raise their child in a healthy environment.
+The custody of the child is decided, taking a couple of factors into consideration like the child’s age, their wishes, interest, and health as well as the competent parent’s ability to raise their child in a healthy environment.